GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Go to **js/flows-js/src/prompts.ts** and look at the movie flow prompt.

     ```ts
+    // Look at the prompt in the ts file, markdown might not render it properly.
     export const MovieFlowPromptText =  `
     Here are the inputs:
     * userPreferences: (May be empty)